2020 United States Senate election in North Carolina: Results

 Like many Republican Senate candidates in 2020, Tillis did much better on Election Day than pre-election prediction polling indicated.
-The senator narrowly defeated Cunningham 48.7 to 46.9 and slightly outperformed President Trump in terms of margin of victory.
+The senator narrowly defeated Cunningham 48.7 to 46.9 and slightly outperformed Donald Trump in terms of margin of victory.
 Tillis's upset victory has been largely attributed to Cunningham's response to his alleged affair as well as Tillis's fierce campaigning during the last few weeks of the campaign.